 Although John is sought after for his IT Architectural skills, he maintains a “developer first” approach and continues to enjoy coding what he has designed.

 He’s currently completing a book to assist programmers to think like architects, and for architects to remember what it was to be good programmers.

 Alan Smith has over two decades of experience in the computer industry including in user-interface design, human-computer interaction, QA testing, and application development.
-He serves as an expert for the W3C’s Mobile Accessibility Taskforce, Low-Vision Accessibility Taskforce, and in its Accessibility Testing Group.
-Alan also serves on the Disability Advisory Committee for the Federal Communications Commission.
+He serves as an invited expert for the W3C’s Mobile Accessibility Taskforce, Low-Vision Accessibility Taskforce, and in its Accessibility Testing Group.
 He has trained QA testers on accessibility and screen reader testing, audited webpages for WCAG 2.0 compliance, and created several online WCAG 2.0 and screen reader training courses.